hylang/hy/docs/language/core.rst

 merge-with
 ----------

-.. versionadded:: 0.10.0
+.. versionadded:: 0.10.1

 Usage: ``(merge-with f &rest maps)

 Returns a map that consist of the rest of the maps joined onto first.
-If a key occurs in more than one map, the mapping(s) from the latter (left-to-right) will be combined with the mapping in the result by calling (f val-in-result val-in-latter).
+If a key occurs in more than one map, the mapping(s) from the latter (left-to-right) will be combined with the mapping in the result by calling ``(f val-in-result val-in-latter)``.

 .. code-block:: clojure